chitkot/RepData_PeerAssessment1/PA1_template.md

 activityImpute$day <- factor(activityImpute$day, levels=c("weekday","weekend"))
 ```

-### 2. Panel plot contining a time series plot of 5-minute intevals and average number of steps
+### 2. Panel plot contining a time series plot of 5-minute intevals and average number of steps, after imputing missing data

 First, I use aggregate() function to compute total steps per weekday/weekend and interval.
 Then I use the lattice library to create the panel plot.